 A VHT variant HT Control field shall not be present in a frame addressed to a STA unless that STA declares support for +HTC-VHT in the VHT Capabilities Information field of its VHT Capabilities element (11ah)or in the S1G Capabilities Information field of S1G Capabilities elements that it transmits.

+An HT Control field shall not be present in a frame addressed to a STA and transmitted with TXVECTOR parameter FORMAT equal to NON_HT unless that STA declares support for HTC All Formats Support in the Extended Capabilities element (see 9.4.2.26 (Extended Capabilities element)).

 TGmd Editor: Add a new MIB variable in C.3 MIB Detail within the dot11StationConfigEntry group as shown: